jaredjgebel/ux-portfolio/src/_includes/case-studies/_user-flow.md

 Even in these less-than-ideal circumstances, this process could be simplified with technology.

-&lt;callout>
+{% callout %}

-By making it easier to access and analyze market information, grain farmers could increase their profits by making more informed and timely decisions.
+By making it easier to analyze market information, grain farmers could increase their profits by making more informed and timely decisions.

-&lt;/callout>
+{% endcallout %}

 ## Reducing friction for farmers with beginner-level computer skills